Buying Your First Tractor

 Compact tractors are more versatile and the more expensive and heftier models may even be used for baling small acreages of hay with a small square baler.
 Some come with ROPS, some even have enclosed cabs for all–day operator comfort, like the 1740M Premium Compact Tractor

 Some compacts offer four-wheel drive.
 Although that does increase the cost of the tractor, it adds more useful power to the machine.
 That means you’ll be able to do more with a smaller tractor.
 They are all equipped with a three-point hitch and PTO, so they can operate a wide range of implements.
 It’s your choice whether you buy Implements with the tractor or later on.
 But if you know which implements you need, you may be able to save money on them if the dealership is offering a package deal.
+And some even come with no DPF for clean emissions.

 While buyers are always conscious of the bottom line, it is often suggested that you invest in a little more tractor than your task list seems to demand.
 This is because a more powerful machine can operate implements you are routinely using without straining the engine.
 And it gives you the extra power you might need for unexpected, larger jobs.
 The Massey Ferguson 2605H Utility Tractor is a good example of a rugged utility tractor that can provide years of excellent service.